tbrown815/challengeaccepted/README.md

     ![Alt](/readme/loginPage.png "Login Page screenshot")

 *   Users can view and record new activities on the user dashboard.
-    *   The dashboard displays a users recorded lifetime Steps and Distance .
+    *   The dashboard displays a users recorded lifetime Steps and Distance.
     *   The dashboard allows users to enter new activity data.
 Lifetime steps and distance are updated upon creation.
     *   The dashboard displays up to 10 of the users most recent activities.